kuangxu/rinse-me-gently/README.md

 git clone https://github.com/kuangxu/rinse_me_gently.git
 ```

-### Step 2: Start Part A
+### Step 2: Start Part A - **IMPORTANT: How to View Instructions**

+**⚠️ DO NOT open `.md` files in raw text format!** The instructions are formatted markdown files that must be viewed properly to be readable.

+**Option A: View on GitHub (Recommended)**
 1. Navigate to the `AI_With_Python_PartA` folder on GitHub (in your web browser).
 2. Click on `Part_A_Instructions.md` to view the instructions directly on GitHub.
+3. GitHub will automatically render the markdown with proper formatting.
-3. Follow the step-by-step guide inside to set up your environment.
+4. Follow the step-by-step guide inside to set up your environment.

-   - *Note: The virtual environment will be created at the root level so it can be shared between Part A and Part B.*
+**Option B: View in Cursor/VS Code**
-   - *Tip: If you're using Cursor IDE, you can also open `.md` files locally and press `Cmd+Shift+V` (Mac) or `Ctrl+Shift+V` (Windows/Linux) to render them in a preview pane.*
+If you're using Cursor or VS Code, you can also open `.md` files locally and press `Cmd+Shift+V` (Mac) or `Ctrl+Shift+V` (Windows/Linux) to render them in a preview pane.

+**Important Notes:**
+- The virtual environment will be created at the root level so it can be shared between Part A and Part B.
+- If you see raw markdown code (with `#`, `**`, backticks, etc.), you're viewing it incorrectly.
+Use one of the methods above!

 ## Repository Structure